 1. Call of Duty: Modern Warfare 3

-Call of Duty Modern Warfare 3 is the latest and greatest entry in the hit FPS series, and while its campaign misses the mark, the multiplayer and Zombies mode more than makes up for it, as our MW3 review explains.
+Call of Duty Modern Warfare 3 is the latest entry in the hit FPS series, and while its campaign misses the mark, the multiplayer and Zombies modes more than make up for it, as our MW3 review explains.

 Of course, there’s also a slate of new MW3 guns to play around with and even every weapon from its predecessor returns to make the largest arsenal of any CoD game to date.
 Pair with that the largest selection of paintjobs in the MW3 camos list and the debut of the MW3 Aftermarket Parts system, and you’ve got an engaging grind that will keep you playing and unlocking items for quite some time.

-Zombies fans can also rejoice as Modern Warfare 3 is the first time the iconic mode has been available in the MW line of games.
+Zombies fans can also rejoice as MW3 marks the first time the iconic mode has been available in the Modern Warfare subseries.
 While it’s not the typical round-based structure, its open-world format certainly puts an interesting twist on the classic mode, including the addition of boss zombies.
 Despite this innovation, there’s plenty of MW3 Zombies easter eggs, such as free perks and story tidbits.

 If you’re planning on diving into the action, check out the current MW3 meta to have an idea of what to use and what you’ll be up against.
 Likewise, we’ve got guides to all the best MW3 loadouts and MW3 best guns right now.